isaacs-dev/Minidew-Mods/SpeedyPaths/README.md

 * UnknownFloorBoost: The boost given to any unknown flooring type.
 This value should never be used by the mod unless a new version of Stardew (or a mod) adds a new type of flooring.
-* EnableCommand: Enables the sp_floorinfo command that prints two things: the flooring id (if it exists) and the tile index underneath the player.
+* EnableCommand: Enables the sp_floorinfo command that prints three things:
+  * the location name
+  * the flooring id (if it exists)
+  * the tile index underneath the player.
 These values are useful for adding new speed locations to the mod.

 #### Other Info: